 A Meniere’s disease diagnosis can be a frightening thing because this is a rather rare condition.
 You may not even know another person who has the condition, so there is no one to bounce ideas off of or commiserate with.
 However, that doesn’t mean you are completely left in the dark.
 There is plenty of good information about Meniere’s disease symptoms and treatment on the Internet.

-- Meniere’s disease is also called endolymphatic hydrops – False.
+False.
 I mean, some people do confuse the conditions, sometimes even doctors, but that doesn’t make it accurate.
-Meniere’s disease is a vestibular condition that is characterized by severe bouts of vertigo, tinnitus, pressure in the affected ear(s), and partial hearing loss.
-Endolymphatic hydrops refers to an excess of a fluid called endolymph that is found in the inner ear and is a key component in the body’s balancing system.
+Meniere’s disease is a vestibular condition that causes severe bouts of vertigo, tinnitus, pressure in the affected ear(s), and partial hearing loss.
+Endolymphatic hydrops refers to an excess of a fluid (endolymph) that is in the inner ear.
+It is a key component in the body’s balancing system.
 The problem comes when there is too much endolymph, which can happen if something is blocking the eustachian tubes from draining excess fluid properly.
 While this can cause the symptoms of Meniere’s, researchers agree that the underlying cause of Meniere’s is unknown and that endolymphatic hydrops is a separate condition that may sometimes occur for a Meniere’s patient.

 Case studies reveal that when a person is suffering from Meniere’s disease and from an upper cervical misalignment, correcting the subluxation helps relieve vertigo and other symptoms.
 In fact, in one study involving 139 patients, 133 received significant benefits, some in as little as 6 weeks.
 In another study, upper cervical chiropractic had a 97% success rate and reduced vertigo by an average of 90% over the course of the study.

-If you have been diagnosed with Meniere’s disease recently, or if you have been suffering under the burden of this condition for many years, we want you to know that there may be a natural way to get help that you haven’t tried yet.
+If you have Meniere’s disease, we want you to know that there may be a natural way to get the help that you haven’t tried yet.
 To learn if upper cervical chiropractic care is right for you, find a local practitioner and schedule a no-obligation consultation.
 You may be a few gentle adjustments away from getting to the root of your health condition and regaining control over your life.